Ahrvo-Trading-Systems/quorum-maker-image/README.md

    1. `git clone https://github.com/Ahrvo-Trading-Systems/quorum-maker-ui.git`
    1. `git clone https://github.com/synechron-finlabs/quorum-maker-image.git`
    1. Quorum Maker project is not required to build docker image as it is required only at runtime.
-1. Run `./build_image.sh` inside `qmtemp/quorum-maker-image` directory.
-Following are the steps executed automatically by this script.
-   1. Automatically build quorum-maker-nodemanager using Golang and copy the executable to image.
-   2. Automatically build quorum-maker-ui using Angular and copy HTML, JS, CSS and images.
-   3. Automatically clone Quorum and copy `geth` and `bootnode` to image.
-   4. Download `Constellation` executable and copy to image.
-   5. Install Linux libraries.
-1. Tag docker image usin `build_image.sh ahrvo-quorum-maker latest`
+1. Build and tag docker image usin `build_image.sh ahrvo-quorum-maker latest`

 Please refer to the source code and edit each libraries versions before you build.
 Make sure to update the image tag name in qm.variables of Quorum Maker to use this newly built image.